 If the damage is worth more than $1000 or if the damage causes disruption to a business or public service that costs more than $1000 in labor and supplies to repair, then the criminal mischief is treated as a third-degree felony punishable by up to five years in prison and a fine of up to $5,000.

-Moreover, anyone convicted under the criminal mischief statute can be required to pay for the damage caused by the offense, in addition to paying any criminal penalties assessed making it important that anyone accused has a Ft Lauderdale criminal mischief attorney on their side.
+Moreover, anyone convicted under the criminal mischief statute can be required to pay for the damage caused by the offense, in addition to paying any criminal penalties assessed making it important that anyone accused has a criminal mischief attorney in Ft Lauderdale on their side.

 As mentioned above, certain circumstances will increase the penalties involved.
 If the criminal mischief involves graffiti, the following fines are imposed in addition to other fines and damage payments: